 Any Representative, if seconded by a Representative of another Party, may present a motion for the reopening of debate.
 Permission to speak on the motion shall be granted only to the Representative presenting it and the seconder, and to a Representative of each of two Parties wishing to speak against, after which the motion shall immediately be put to a vote.
-A motion to reopen the debate shall be granted if, on a show of hands, two-thirds of the Representatives present and voting support the motion.
+A motion to reopen the debate shall be granted if two-thirds of the Representatives present and voting support the motion.
 While speaking on a motion to reopen the debate a Representative may not speak on the substance of the decision itself.

-Part V Submission of proposals and procedures for making decisions
+Part VSubmission of proposals and procedures for making decisions